nmarus/docker-swarm-ansible/README.md

          - <volume_name>:<container_path>
    ```

-3. The volume dir path has been created on in gluster volume.
+3. The volume dir path has been created on in Gluster volume.

    Example: